 The world needs leaders with the drive, courage and perseverance to protect the health of the environment and ensure a sustainable future.
 The goal of this course is to help students develop the leadership skills needed to solve the most pressing global environmental conflicts - whether in government, NGO or business settings.
 This course will be a leadership boot-camp in which students will face a series of emotionally challenging negotiation simulations, small group exercises, and cases.

 Leadership is difficult in any enterprise, but it is especially hard when the opposition has vastly more money and power.
-To overcome this imbalance, environmental leaders have learned to create power through communications, advocacy, organizing and negotiation.
-This course helps students strengthen each of these skills, drawing on academic research, the experience of environmental leaders from around the world, and the instructor’s 26 years in environmental leadership.
-As president of the Land Trust Alliance, he provided leadership for 1,100 conservation organizations and worked closely with the U.S. Congress to pass environmental legislation that helped double the pace of land conservation in America.
-Given that experience, the instructor will focus on conflicts over land and how governments and NGOs use regulations, incentives and private market solutions to resolve conflicts and advance conservation goals.
-However, the diagnostic, strategy and leadership lessons can be applied to any environmental issue.
+To overcome this imbalance, environmental leaders have learned to negotiate and build power through skillful advocacy and communications.
+This course will help students strengthen these skills, drawing on academic research, the experiences of global environmental leaders and the instructor’s 28 years of environmental leadership.
+As president of the Land Trust Alliance, Rand Wentworth was the leader for over 1,000 conservation organizations and worked closely with the U.S. Congress to pass environmental legislation that helped double the pace of land conservation in America.

-Organizing: Since they are rarely invited to the negotiating table, environmental leaders must start by building power, and we will study how leaders develop a campaign strategy, identify allies and build coalitions to get results.
+- Strategy: In many parts of the world, environmental leaders are not invited to the negotiating table, so they must start by building power.
+We will study how leaders diagnose politics, develop a campaign strategy, build coalitions and get results.